datacamp-content/courses-introduction-to-shell/chapter1.md

 while `cd .` has no effect
 (because it moves you into the directory you're currently in).
-This may not seem particularly useful, but `.` is to paths what zero is to arithmetic: we will see situations later where it's very handy.
+This may not seem particularly useful, but `.` is to paths what zero is to arithmetic;
+you will see situations later where it's very handy.

 One final special path is `~`
-(the tilde character),
-which means "your home directory".
+(the tilde character, pronounced *til-duh*), which means "your home directory".
 No matter where you are,
 `ls ~` will always list the contents of your home directory,